 First, how many teaspoons of added sugar should you be having a day according to the Health Promotion Board?

-Now, try to guess how many teaspoons of added sugar are in a can of Coca-Cola original?
+Now, try to guess how many teaspoons of added sugar are in a can of cola?

-What about in a can of 100Plus original?
+What about in a can of energy drink?

 Why is added sugar bad?
 It’s all about empty calories

 Added sugar refers to sugar that is added to food or drinks during manufacturing, cooking or at the table.

 It’s bad for you because it provides zero nutritional value while increasing calorie intake which basically turns the added sugar into empty calories.

 Eliminating these empty calories from Singaporeans' diets is now a prime target after Prime Minister Lee Hsien Loong officially launched the war on diabetes, a disease caused by high blood sugar levels, during his National Day Rally speech delivered on Aug 20.
 Read more about the war on diabetes here.